 Two men were walking down the Halloween parade dressed up as ghosts.
 One of the men’s costumes fell apart, exposing his genital area to the oncoming parade goers.
 The man right away tried to fix his costume and felt embarrassed by the mishap.
 Because the exposure was only accidental rather than willful or intentional, it is not indecent exposure.

 Exposure must be of one’s bare genital parts.
 If you exposed your underwear, this does not qualify as indecent exposure.
-Also, exposure of bare, female breasts does not qualify, whether it was done for sexual gratification or for a non-sexual reason such as breastfeeding.
+Also, exposure of bare, female breasts does not qualify, whether it was done for sexual gratification or for a non-sexual reason such as breastfeeding3.

 Exposure must occur in the presence of at least one other person who may be annoyed or offended by the exposure.
 Exposing yourself even in a public place when no one is around likely does not constitute indecent exposure ((Affront Must Be Sexual.
 In re Dallas W. (2000) 85 Cal.App.4th 937, 939 [102 Cal.Rptr.2d 493]; People v.
 Archer (2002) 98 Cal.App.4th 402, 406 [119 Cal.Rptr.2d 783] [“sexual affront” means to sexually insult or offend another person])).

 When the defendant exposed himself/herself, he/she acted lewdly by intending to direct public attention to his/her genitals for the purpose of sexually arousing or gratifying himself/herself or another person, or sexually offending another person4.
 The genitals need not actually be touched to violate penal code 3145.

-The following element applies if the willful and lewd exposure occurred after the defendant had entered an inhabited dwelling house/part of a building/trailer coach without consent4.
+The following element applies if the willful and lewd exposure occurred after the defendant had entered an inhabited dwelling house/part of a building/trailer coach without consent6.

 The most common defenses used to defend against “indecent exposure” charges are as follows: